nvdaaddons/AddonTemplate/readme.md

 	* Press `control+shift+m` after saving a file to search for problems.
 	* Use arrow and tab keys for the autocompletion feature.
 	* Press `control+shift+p` to open the commands palette and search for recommended extensions to install or check if they are installed.
+* Pyright (pyproject.toml/tool.pyright sections): a Python static type checker.
+Sections starting with tool.pyright house configuration options for Pyright.

 ## Requirements

 You need the following software to use this code for your NVDA add-on development and packaging:

 * a Python distribution (3.11 or later is recommended).
 Check the [Python Website](https://www.python.org) for Windows Installers.
-Please note that at present, preparing the NVDA source code requires the 32-bit version of Python 3.11.
+Please note that at present, preparing the NVDA source code requires the 32-bit version of Python 3.11 with 64-bit version planned.
 * Scons - [Website](https://www.scons.org/) - version 4.8.1 or later.
 You can install it via PIP.
 * GNU Gettext tools, if you want to have localization support for your add-on - Recommended.
 Any Linux distro or cygwin have those installed.
 You can find windows builds [here](https://gnuwin32.sourceforge.net/downlinks/gettext.php).
 * Markdown 3.7 or later, if you want to convert documentation files to HTML documents.
 You can install it via PIP.
+* Optional: additional tools such as linters and type checkers defined in pyproject.toml file.

 Note, that you may not need these tools in a local build environment, if you are using [Appveyor](https://appveyor.com/) or [GitHub Actions](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions), to build and package your add-ons.